johncburnett/Angelus/README.md

 # Angelus

-A set of tools for analyzing spectral data of .wav files.
+A set of audio analysis tools: analyzing spectral data of .wav files.

 Features:
 --------